-John K. Thompson, Ph.D., Chairman
+John K. Thompson, Ph.D., Chairperson

 The Rehabilitation Program is designed to educate students to become vocational rehabilitation professionals who work with mentally and/or physically disabled persons.
 As rehabilitation professionals, their goal will be to move disabled individuals from a status of dependence to the level of maximum functioning of which they are capable.
 Accordingly, rehabilitation professionals deal with clients, primarily on a one-to-one basis, who have disabilities preventing them from obtaining or retaining employment.
-Based on the level of rehabilitative readiness, some of the disability groups rehabilitation professionals might work with include alcoholics, blind, deaf and hard-of-hearing, drug addicts, industrially injured, mentally ill, mentally retarded and parolees, to name a few.

-The program prepares students who, upon graduation, might become employed in public and private human service settings such as state vocational rehabilitation agencies, federally sponsored human service agencies, county agencies, social welfare agencies, prisons, evaluation centers, and health-related associations, as well as private agencies such as transitional workshops, rehabilitation centers, hospitals, speech and hearing centers, work activity centers (adult development centers) and others.
+Based on the level of rehabilitative readiness, some of the disability groups rehabilitation professionals might work with include physically disabled, alcoholics, blind, deaf and hard-of-hearing, drug addicts, industrially injured, mentally ill, mentally retarded and parolees, to name service settings such as state vocational rehabilitation agencies, federally sponsored human service agencies, county agencies, social welfare agencies, prisons, evaluation centers, and health-related associations, as well as